uvarc/accord/docs/projects.md

 The fundamental organizing unit for your work in ACCORD is a project.
 Within this platform, a project consists of:

-(A) *Researchers* - a group of approved collaborators.
++ *Researchers* - a group of approved collaborators.
-(B) *Data* - source and results data that you bring to the project.
++ *Storage* - import and store data for your project up to 1TB.
 Data import/export is managed by Globus transfers.
-(C) *Storage* - storage within the infrastructure dedicated to your project.

-Most research computing platforms strongly associate projects with a specific computing environment.
-For example, a VM (virtual machine) is a dedicated computing resource with storage, data, and user access bundled together into a single unit.

-In the case of ACCORD, the computing environment you used is completely independent of your personnel, data, and storage.
+Most other research computing platforms limit users to a specific computing environment.
+In the case of ACCORD, the computing environment you use is completely independent of your personnel, data, and storage.
 This means that you can create and use a variety of environments depending on your research needs on any given day.

-Computing Environments are created from an approved library of web-based computing environments.

 ## Researchers